alexlehner/alexlehner.github.io/_posts/2013-12-08-review-ui-stencils.md

 * iPhone Sketch Pad ($14.00) - [http://www.uistencils.com/products/iphone-sketch-pad](http://www.uistencils.com/products/iphone-sketch-pad)
 * UI Stencils Case ($32.00) - [http://www.uistencils.com/products/ui-stencils-case](http://www.uistencils.com/products/ui-stencils-case)

-*Some of these were bought as a package to save &&&*
+*Some of these were bought as a package to save $$$*

-### Desing and durability
+### Design and durability

 I was pleasantly surprised by the durability of the stencils.
 They are made of metal and are sturdy enough to handle what you need.
 Interestingly, I was expecting the stencils to be a realistic size of an iPhone.
-After using them for a few minutes, I completely understand why they made them slightly larger.
-The extra room is vital to adequately portraying your ideas.
+After using them for a few minutes, I completely understand why they made them larger.
+The extra room is vital to adequately demonstrating your ideas.

-The sketchbooks are like any paper notebook but include a layout and dot-grid printed already.
+The sketchbooks are like any paper notebook but include a layout and dot-grid already printed.
 When I have needed to tear off sheets, the clean removal is phenomenal.
-The notes, dates, and project fields are a welcomed feature.
+The notes, dates, and project fields are a welcomed features.
 In the future I hope they release a version that functions more like a Moleskin notebook.
-Vary rarely do I want to take the designs off of the sketchpad and the current configuration is not conducive to keeping sketches attached to each other.
+Very rarely do I want to take the designs off of the sketchpad and the current configuration is not conducive to keeping sketches attached to each other.

 <figure>
 	<a href="{{ site.url }}/images/uiStencils-inUse.jpg"><img src="{{ site.url }}/images/uiStencils-inUse.jpg"></a>